-Table 3.3 lists transformation parameters from WGS84 to ITRF90 as published by IERS36, as well as from recent ITRFs to NAD83(CORS96) as published by the National Geodetic Survey37.
-Note that the rotation parameters in Table 3.3 represent the more intuitive rotations from the from-frame to the to-frame.
-Also, note that the transformation parameters are estimates with associated standard deviations (not listed here).
+Table 3.3 lists transformation parameters from WGS84 to ITRF90 as published by McCarthy (1992) as well as from recent ITRFs to NAD83(CORS96) as published by the National Geodetic Survey.
+These are no longer available on the internet; individual transformations may be found in the literature; e.g., Soler and Snay (2004).
+Note that the rotation parameters, $\varepsilon{1,2,3}$, in Table 3.3 represent the more intuitive rotations from the from-frame to the to-frame.
+Also, note that the transformation parameters formally are estimates with given associated standard deviations (they are not listed here).
 Therefore, the determination of the vector of coordinates through such a transformation, in principle, should include a rigorous treatment of the propagation of errors.